VishalSh20/code-smoothie/README.md

 # Code Smoothie

 Code Smoothie is a Node.js-based code execution engine that leverages Docker (via Dockerode) to execute code in a secure and isolated environment.
 It supports multiple languages, including C, C++, Java, Python, and JavaScript, and ensures seamless error detection and parsing.
 Ideal for online judge systems or coding platforms.
+It is currently checked on linux only.

 ## Features
 - Language support: C, C++, Java, Python, and JavaScript.